X

 • Friends were killed and blown up in front of him in Ireland and Afghanistan

-• He married to avoid living in barracks
+• He married to avoid living in barracks alone

-• After 30 years in the army, he left without a job, divorced and homeless.
+• After 30 years in the army, he left without a job, divorced and homeless

+Steve was institutionalised and suffering from PTSD.
 Alcoholism meant that he couldn’t remember much of the next 10 years.
 Mostly out of work, he tried to commit suicide several times.

 Eventually, Steve was approached by the charity Combat Stress who offered him help for his PTSD.